isomorphic-software/smartclient-docs/classes/SelectItem.md

 Also, if an [SelectItem.optionDataSource](#attr-selectitemoptiondatasource) is used, [SelectItem.specialValues](#attr-selectitemspecialvalues) that appear in the normal dataset _will_ be updated by automatic [cache synchronization](../reference.md#kb-topic-cachesync) (if the [SelectItem.displayField](#attr-selectitemdisplayfield) is updated).
 However when using a distinct [SelectItem.valueField](#attr-selectitemvaluefield) and [SelectItem.displayField](#attr-selectitemdisplayfield), you are required to provide [SelectItem.specialValues](#attr-selectitemspecialvalues) as a map (there is no support for [fetchMissingValues](FormItem.md#attr-formitemfetchmissingvalues) automatically fetching appropriate display values).

 Note that specialValues are not supported in conjunction with [MultiComboBoxItem](MultiComboBoxItem.md#class-multicomboboxitem).
 Whereas with [selectItem.multiple:true](#attr-selectitemmultiple), specialValues will never be normal values that may be selected.
 So, specialValues should have options such as "Select All", "Select None" and others.

 **Flags**: IR

+---
+## Attr: SelectItem.cachePickListResults

+### Description
+For databound pickLists (see [PickList.optionDataSource](PickList.md#attr-picklistoptiondatasource)), by default SmartClient will cache and re-use datasets shown by pickLists in an LRU (least recently used) caching pattern.

+Setting this flag to false avoids this caching for situations where it is too aggressive.

+**Flags**: IR